alabi4good/Random-Quote-Machine/README.md

 # Random-Quote-Machine
 ***
-A javascript App that displays random quotes dynamically on the UI fetching these quotes from an API.
+A javascript App that displays random quotes and its authors dynamically on the UI fetching these quotes from an API server.
+I used the quote and design api to achieve this.

 ## LANGUAGES USED